 - Bug out gun

-This is especially important if you are going off-grid alone, a simple injury which you might not think much of it could deteriorate quickly.
+This is especially important if you are going off-grid alone, a simple injury that you might not think much of it could deteriorate quickly.
 Common health issues become life-threatening without the aces for medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
-Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survivalist movies.
+Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survival movies ( Top 18 ).

 Mirror signaling device